 Accessibility: this document is also available in Braille, large print, on tape and on disc and we can translate it into different languages.
-We can provide a member of staff to discuss the details.
+We can provide a member of staff to discuss the details. (insert appropriate equalities logos / text)

 Document control record